-I have been playing guitar since I was 5, and gigging and teaching professionally for the last 15+ years.
-I genuinely love to teach, and my goal is to help people learn the "why" behind the notes, bridge the gap between rhythm and lead guitar, and ultimately use these tools to improvise and get the stuff in your... (more)
+Michael Palmisano is an award-winning GIT graduate and serves more than 70,000 students worldwide.
+He is also a member of 5x voted "Best Band" in Baltimore, Maryland called "What's Next".
+He has been playing guitar since the age of 5, and gigging and teaching professionally for the last 15+ years.
+He genuinely loves to teach, with the goal to help people learn the "why" behind the notes, bridge the gap between rhythm and lead guitar, and ultimately use these tools to improv... (more)

 Use the tabs below to learn more or subscribe for unlimited access to all artists and courses.